AHolwell/HomeLINK/README.md

 It's a standard serverless design.
 API gateway with 5 routes to 5 lambdas to handle each bit of functionality (delete, get, list, register, update).
 The lambdas validate the request and interact with the DynamoDB, then confirm the results via HTTP response back through the gateway.

-Cognito is sits infront of the gateway to authorise requests, and the database is only accessable via the API endpoints.
+Cognito is sits in front of the gateway to authorise requests, and the database is only accessable via the API endpoints.

 The requests are authorised via the Cognito User being assigned IAM permissions to access the API.
 Further the cognito user id is used as the database hash key.